sinatra/sinatra/README.md

 ## Return Values

-The return value of a route block determines at least the response body passed on to the HTTP client, or at least the next middleware in the Rack stack.
+The return value of a route block determines at least the response body passed on to the HTTP client or at least the next middleware in the Rack stack.
 Most commonly, this is a string, as in the above examples.
 But other values are also accepted.

-You can return any object that would either be a valid Rack response, Rack body object or HTTP status code:
+You can return an object that would either be a valid Rack response, Rack body object or HTTP status code:

 * An Array with three elements: `[status (Integer), headers (Hash), response